 - Whether the malignancy has spread to other areas of your body

 Colon cancer diagnosis and treatment at Moffitt

 At Moffitt Cancer Center, we’re committed to continually improving the colon cancer survival rate.
 We are leaders in the development and assessment of new therapies, offering our patients access to a robust portfolio of clinical trials.
 Additionally, we have a multispecialty team of surgeons, medical oncologists, radiation therapists and supportive care providers who exclusively treat patients with colorectal cancer.
 To learn more, call 1-888-663-3488 or submit a new patient registration form online.

 When it comes to colon cancer prognosis and treatment, an early diagnosis can make all the difference in the world.
-At Moffitt, we understand the importance of early detection and treatment, and that’s why we make it a point to provide every new patient with rapid access to a cancer expert within just one day—a turnaround time that’s faster than that offered by any other cancer hospital in the country.
+At Moffitt, we understand the importance of early detection and treatment, and that’s why we make it a point to provide every new patient with rapid access to a cancer expert.
 When you turn to Moffitt for colon cancer diagnosis and treatment, you can rest easy knowing that you’ll be a top priority of a cancer center that delivers nationally ranked care in new and transformative ways.